Tag: contemporary women artists

 Contemporary art: learn what makes it great

-In the first video you got introduced to classical painting created before the 20th century.
-In this article let’s talk about some contemporary art to figure out why some “childish” paintings cost millions while relatively good art remains undervalued.
-Before I say anything about it, I’d like to note that I’m not an art critic, and I’m here not to judge artists, rather I’d like to explain what’s great about contemporary painting, so you’d consider my understanding of art to make your own decisions.
-I also encourage you to reach out to mentioned artists directly via their websites or Instagram.
-This video and writing are created as part of my mission to educate and inspire others to value art.
+In the first video, you were introduced to classical painting created before the 20th century.
+In this article, let’s talk about some contemporary art to figure out why some “childish” paintings cost millions while relatively good art remains undervalued.
+Before I say anything about it, I’d like to note that I’m not an art critic, and I’m here not to judge artists; rather, I’d like to explain what’s great about contemporary painting, so you’d consider my understanding of art to make your own decisions.
+I also encourage you to reach out to the mentioned artists directly via their websites or Instagram.
+This video and writing are created as part of my mission to educate and inspire others to value and collect contemporary art.

 Video #2

-Jeff Koons announced his art sculpture as a “gift” to Paris of the ‘Bouquet of Tulips’ that would cost a 3.5 million euros to install that would be funded by a fundraising.
-One of the wealthiest artists in the world, Koons donated his concept to the city that doesn’t cover the cost of construction.
+Jeff Koons announced his art sculpture as a “gift” to Paris of the ‘Bouquet of Tulips’ that would cost 3.5 million euros to install, which would be funded by a fundraising.
+One of the wealthiest artists in the world, Koons donated his concept to the city, which doesn’t cover the cost of construction.

 Marina Abramovic’s 6-hour performance art showed a quick escalation of sexual harassment and violence among people by letting them do whatever they wanted to her body.